 Sonja Bata, O.C.Chairman, Batawa Development Corporation

-As Directors of the Bata Shoe Company, Mrs Bata and her late husband Thomas, the company's founder, sat at the helm of this world-wide family company until its chairmanship was handed over to their son, Thomas Junior.
-Mrs. Bata sits as Vice Chairman of the Bata Shoe Foundation and the founding Chairman of the Bata Shoe Museum, another testament to her passion for design.
+She was a Director of the Bata Shoe Company, Mrs Bata and her late husband Thomas, the company's founder, sat at the helm of this world-wide family company until its chairmanship was handed over to their son, Thomas Junior.
+Mrs. Bata was Vice Chairman of the Bata Shoe Foundation and the founding Chairman of the Bata Shoe Museum, another testament to her passion for design.

 Mrs. Bata has served as a director of the Canadian Commercial Corporation, a member of the board of Alcan Aluminum Ltd., and on the board of directors of CT Financial.
 Her role on board of the Design Council of Canada for more than a decade continued her dedication to design and included a three-year period as its chair.

 She has devoted much of her life to a variety of social and cultural issues.
 Since 1989 Mrs. Bata served as an Honorary Captain in the Canadian Navy.
 She was a trustee with the World Wildlife Fund (Canada), of which she is currently honorary chair, the Art Gallery of Ontario, and for almost 20 years was a leading member of the North York General Hospital Board.
 She has served on the Advisory Council of the Shastri Indo-Canadian Institute, the Council for Canadian Unity and the Canadian Club of Toronto.